gvwilson/thirdbit/src/fiction/santas/index.md

 Why don't you clean up and get some sleep?"

 A brisk knock on the door woke him a few hours later.
-"We just did our last wherever,"
+"We're back in your world,"
 Santa Hood said briskly as she slid the door open.
 "It's about…"
 She pulled up her sleeve and studied a wristwatch with half a dozen hands, her lips moving for a moment.
 "I'd say it's about tea time, actually."

-"How did you find me?" he asked, suddenly realizing that he probably should have some time ago.
+"How did you find me?" he asked.

 Santa Hood's grin gave up entirely.
 "We got a message.
 Or sensei did, actually.
 She didn't believe it at first, but whoever sent it convinced her."
 She paused as if to let Finner volunteer a name.
 When he didn't,
 she continued,